Sikandar Mirza

-Sikandar Mirza (or Iskander/Alexander Mirza) (died 1613) was an Armenian merchant who travelled from Aleppo to Lahore and became a trusted figure within Akbar's court in the Mughal Empire.
+Sikandar Mirza (died 1613) was an Armenian merchant who travelled from Aleppo to Lahore and became a trusted figure within Akbar's court in the Mughal Empire.

 According to Mesrovb Jacob Seth, he married Lady Juliana (died 1598), a doctor in Akbar's seraglio, and the daughter of the Armenian chief justice Abdul Hai.
 Seth says she was given to Sikandar by Akbar.

 His son was Mirza Zulqarnain (c.
 1594 – c.
 1656) who was an important official within the court of Shah Jahan.